maxmmitchell/mbta-subway-sim/README.md

         Set a name for a newly added station.
 Must be five letters long, and be unique.

 ## How do I find the `stop_id` for the station I want?
 Check `MBTA_Rail_Stops.csv`.
 A simple grep for the common stop name, or address, should turn up the appropriate row with the `stop_id`.
+Note that while `MBTA_Rail_Stops.csv` is a handy guide for finding information on stations, it is _not_ the resource used by the simulation to determine whether or not stops exist -- for that, please see `map.json`.

 ## How do I know which line to use?
 Most stops are on the line expected of them, e.g., Forest Hills is on orange, Wonderland is on blue, etc. Things get funky with the green and red line, which are broken up corresponding to their branches.
 For the red line, stations from Alewife to Ashmont is on red-a, and stations from JFK to Braintree is on red-b.
 For the green line, green-e contains stations from Lechmere to Heath St., green-d contains stations from Kenmore to Riverside, green-c contains stations from Kenmore to Cleveland Circle, and green-b contains stations from Kenmore to Boston College.